astropy/package-template/README.rst

   the URL in the instructions below to match wherever your repository lives) Now you will want to tell git that it should be pushing and pulling updates to the repository of *your* project, rather than the package template::

+**Note:** Users who followed the instructions for how to set up an existing code base should ignore the next git commands.

     git remote rename origin template
     git remote add upstream git@github.com:astropy/yourpkg.git